eerimoq/moblin/README.rst

 ToDo
 ====

+- Changing stream from SRT to SRT always hangs video.

+- Improve the browser widget.

 - Fix crashes. =)

 - Sometimes video hangs when changing settings or when enter/exit background mode.
 Looks like there is two sessions if changing stream from RTMP to SRT.
 Should only be one.

-- Changing stream from SRT to SRT always hangs video.

-- Improve the browser widget.

 Ideas/plan
 ==========

 - Adaptive bitrate, but based on what?

-- Interactive web views/browsers to show any content.
+- Interactive local browser(s).

 - Settings on half landscape screen so video can be seen when changing settings.
+Minimize button?
+Transparent?

 - Investigate video stabilization API.